-In the normal course of its business the Group incurs credit risk from consumer loans, leases trade debtors and financial institutions.
+In the normal course of its business the Group incurs credit risk from consumer and commercial/corporate loans, leases trade debtors and financial institutions.
 The Group performs credit evaluations of all entities to which it has credit risk exposure.
-The Group maintains its cash and bank balances with financial institutions which have a high credit standing.
+The Group maintains its cash and bank balances with financial institutions that have a high credit standing.
 The Group has satisfactorily provided for bad debts at balance date.